-If you filed a return with the EITC or ACTC, the IRS says you can expect your refund status to update by Feb.
-23, 2019.
+If you filed a return with the EITC or ACTC, the IRS says you can expect your refund status to update by late February.

 Tips for Getting Through Tax Season

 - If you still need to file your taxes, make sure to consider all of your filing options.
 Two of the largest tax-filing services are H&R Block and TurboTax.
-Both services are easy-to-use and offer step-by-step guidance to help you maximize your return.
-Check out this comparison of TurboTax and H&R Block to see which one is better for you.
+Both are easy to use and offer step-by-step guidance to help you maximize your return.
+Check out SmartAsset’s comparison of TurboTax and H&R Block to see which one is better for you.

 - State governments use their own systems for handling tax returns.
-In some states you’ll get your refund within a couple of days while other states will take weeks or months for processing.
+In some states, you’ll get your refund within a couple of days, while other states will take weeks or months to process.
 Learn how to check your state tax refund status.

 - If you find yourself relying on your tax refund to make ends meet, you may be able to make some changes to your tax withholding.
 Claiming more or fewer allowances on your W-4 will impact how much tax your employer removes from checks.
 Withholding less in taxes will mean more take home pay.
 If you receive a big refund come tax time, there may be room for you to increase your allowances.